sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/CentralConfig/Set-ConfigSite.md

-﻿
-# Set-Configsite
+﻿# Set-ConfigSite

    Changes the overall settings of the site.

 ## Syntax
 ```
 Set-ConfigSite [-SiteName <String>] [-ProductCode <String>] [-ProductEdition <String>] [-ProductVersion <String>] [-LicensingModel <String>] [-LicenseServerName <String>] [-LicenseServerPort <Int32>] [-LicenseServerUri <Uri>] [-PrimaryZone <Zone>] [-LoggingId <Guid>] [-BearerToken <String>] [-AdminAddress <String>] [<CommonParameters>]
 ```

 ## Detailed Description
    The Set-ConfigSite cmdlet modifies properties of the site.

 The site is a top-level, logical representation of the XenDesktop site, from the perspective of the configuration services running within the site.